-In receive mode this bit will be updated at the end of a SFSH, RHB or RILB task to reflect the result of the receive CRC check.
+In receive mode this bit will be updated at the end of a SFP, RHB, RILB or RSID task to reflect the result of the receive CRC check.
 '0' indicates that the CRC was received correctly, '1' indicates an error.
+In transmit mode this bit will be '0'.